 An exhorter is an ideal person to work in the church discipleship center.
 As an occupation, they often end up with jobs such as acting, sales, community relations, promotions, and like-minded jobs.
 These Christians have a strong sense to help the Church grow and oftentimes struggle between leaving the “work world” and joining “full-time ministry”.

-As you can most likely tell, we are talking about the investment of…
+most likely tell, we are talking about the investment of…

 EXHORTATION